golioth/bluetooth-gateway/README.md

 #### Running gateway with simulator or USB dongle

-See [Running Bluetooth Gateway with simulator](doc/simulator_or_usb_dongle.md).
+See [Running Pouch Gateway with simulator](doc/simulator_or_usb_dongle.md).

 #### `CONFIG_POUCH_GATEWAY_CLOUD`